 How to Export Your WordPress Media Library Using a Plugin

-We’ll walk through how to export your WordPress media library using the Export Media Library plugin.
+We’ll walk through how to export your WordPress media library using the Export Media URLs plugin.
 If you’re using another plugin, check out its documentation for exact steps.

 1. First, log into your WordPress dashboard.